What is giant hogweed, the UK’s ‘most dangerous’ plant?

 Related: Brush with toxic hogweed plant burns Virginia teen’s face

-An experienced gardener has come forward to remind the British public of the dangers of giant hogweed after finally being burned by the UK’s “most dangerous” plant he has spent six years clearing from riversides in protective clothing.
+An experienced gardener has come forward to remind the British public of the dangers of giant hogweed after finally being burned by the UK’s “most dangerous” plant having spent six years clearing it from riversides in protective clothing.

 “We had been treating giant hogweed for the previous five or six weeks prior to being burnt,” said Martyn Ferguson from Aberdeenshire in Scotland.